thankthemaker/rESCue/README.md

 If you're interested in an almost plug-and-play solution, you might want to get the Wheelbarrow PCB.
 Jonas from the #Funwheel Discord-server did a great Job and designed a PCB.

-Here's what revision 3 of it looks like.
+Here's what rev3 of it looks like.

 ![Wheelbarrow PCB Rev. 3](docs/images/wheelbarrow-rev3.png)

+- sizing 95mm x 41mm
+- input voltage 7,5V - 76V
+- output 5V, 1A maximum
+- ESP32 D1 mini header
+- JST-PH header for CANBUS, UART, LED-Battery-indicator, LED-lights

 More documentation to come as soon as the PCB officially available.